MicrosoftDocs/nav-content/dynamics-nav-app/marketing-how-setup-opportunity-sales-cycles-stages.md

 ---
-title: Set Up Opportunity Sales Cycles and Cycle Stages| Microsoft Docs
+title: Set Up Opportunity Sales Cycles and Cycle Stages
 description: Describes how to define sales stages, from initial contact to closing, to create a sales cycle and assign it to opportunities in Financials.
 services: project-madeira
 documentationcenter: ''